uncefact/spec-untp/website/docs/specification/SustainabilityVocabularyCatalog.md

 The purpose of the sustainability vocabulary catalog (SVC) is to reduce the risk of misalignment between claims in DPPs and assessments in DCCs and also to provide a way to group similar criteria across different schemes.
 The SVC has three components

 * [A standard structure (schema)](#conformity-vocabulary-schema) for scheme owners to publish their vocabularies of conformity criteria.
 This makes sure that the criterion URI is **correct**.
-* [A catalog of schemes](#conformity-scheme-register) that can be used as the enrty point to discover scheme-specific criteria.
+* [A catalog of schemes](#conformity-scheme-register) that can be used as the entry point to discover scheme-specific criteria.
 This makes sure that the criterion URI is **discoverable**.
 * [A conformity topic taxonomy](#conformity-topic-classification) that can be used to classify criteria from different schemes.
 This makes sure that different criterion URI are **comparable**.

 ## Requirements